-Over seven days, you’ll experience the full spectrum of Sierra Nevada trail running – from Yosemite’s iconic valleys to Mammoth’s volcanic backcountry.
+Over six days, you’ll experience the full spectrum of Sierra Nevada trail running – from Mammoth Lake’s volcanic, river-carved trails to the alpine hidden gems of the Yosemite High Country.

-We start amid the towering granite walls of Yosemite Valley, the ancestral homeland of the Ahwahnechee and Southern Sierra Miwok peoples, before ascending to the high country’s alpine terrain.
+We start amid the ancient volcanic terrain of Mammoth Lakes, home to the Paiute and Mono peoples, before ascending to Yosemite’s high country alpine terrain.

-Each day brings new challenges: glacier-carved canyon trails, exposed granite traverses with endless views, pristine lakeside paths, ancient forest routes beneath towering sequoias, and volcanic formations creating a lunar-like landscape.
+Each day brings new challenges: glacier-carved canyon trails, exposed granite traverses with endless views, pristine river-side paths, high-altitude, ancient forest routes beneath the towering shadow of Half Dome, and volcanic formations creating a lunar-like landscape.
 Our routes mix famous trails with hidden gems, including sections only accessible to those willing to earn them on foot.

 But it’s not just about the running – you’ll soak in natural hot springs, learn about the geological forces that shaped these mountains and the Indigenous peoples who have stewarded these lands for millennia, taste local Sierra cuisine, and perhaps spot black bears foraging in meadows or mule deer at dawn.